30/1/2019 by Katherine Memery

 - When recruiting Partners: engaging an external provider to do due diligence to supplement any references provided by a candidate.
 Working in partnership with a reputable recruitment agency who practise unbiased screening helps to provide another perspective.

 What are the key benefits for working with trained professional psychologists when recruiting talent?

 We can protect our clients because we use evidence-based approaches.
 I am a Chartered Psychologist, which means that I abide by the code of ethics and practice of the British Psychological Society.
-We use research-based methods for recruitment that are scientifically tested to help identify someone’s potential performance on the job.
+We use research-based methods of recruitment that are scientifically tested to help identify someone's potential performance on the job.
 We advise our clients on the most suitable and fair process for recruitment and help our clients to hire the people whose performance is likely to be the highest, ensuring the most effective organisational fit.